Skip to content

 The formal propositions of the preceding section describe what civilizations are.
 This section asks what they owe: when the lucidity framework is read as an ethical framework at civilizational scale, what obligations emerge?

-Grand Scholium: Silence as Signal
+Grand Reflection: Silence as Signal

-Across three scales, this book has traced a single theme: silence as the mark of lucidity.
+Let us pause at the close of this chapter to listen.
+Across three scales the book has been tracing a single theme: silence as the mark of lucidity.

 What This Chapter Cannot Decide